flyteorg/flyte/rsts/introduction/roadmap.rst

 We want to extend the same sense of customer obsession to our Open source community.
 We would love to hear use-cases that various teams are solving and see how we could adapt parts of Flyte to meet those requirements.
 We welcome collaboration and contributions, but please follow our Contribution Guidelines.

-We will divide our roadmap into the multiple sections.
-Please refer to each sections description to understand what the goal is.
+We will divide our roadmap into multiple sections.
+Please refer to each section's description to understand its goal.

 Continuous work
 =================